C++ Vector crbegin

 Output:

-In this example, crbegin function is incremented by 2 to access the third element of the vector and this function access all the elements from backward.
+In this instance, the crbegin method is advanced by 2 positions to retrieve the third element within the vector, allowing access to all elements in reverse order.